If you’re a surveyor evaluating CAD software, here’s the math that gets ignored in every…

 The Short Version

-The Viking’s headline technology is its Triple-Fix RTK architecture — dual GNSS receivers combined with three RTK engines running simultaneously.
-It runs on Septentrio GNSS+ chipsets, bringing a powerful suite of signal protection tools: AIM+ anti-jamming, LOCK+ vibration resilience, IONO+ ionospheric mitigation, and APME+ multipath rejection.
-Under the hood, it uses Carlson’s new GAMA RTK Engine — a next-generation processing platform with real-time adaptive filtering and advanced Extended Kalman Filters.
-It’s made in the USA.
+The Viking’s headline technology is its Triple-Fix RTK architecture — dual GNSS receivers combined with three independent RTK engines running simultaneously.
+Add in AIM+ anti-jamming, LOCK+ vibration resilience, IONO+ ionospheric mitigation, and APME+ multipath rejection, and you have a receiver engineered to protect the integrity of every position it reports.
+This isn’t incremental improvement.
+It’s a fundamentally more capable platform.

 How They Actually Perform